ngoojer/ios_test_digital14/README.md

 # ios_test_digital14
 Coding Test for Digital14

-Assignment created in swift 5.
+Assignment created in swift 5 and XCode 12.4.

 Min deployment target is iOS 13.